allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 You will complete this project independently.

-- a GitHub Project plan defining tasks and due dates, maintained by each student in response to course prompts
+- a GitHub Project plan defining tasks and due dates
 - a visualization of the roadmap of steps taken to reproduce the experiment

 ###### Discipline-specific project